Law Menu

 Truth and Reconciliation in Secwepemcul’ecw

-TRU Law’s response and strategic goals are in accordance with Thompson Rivers University’s strategic priorities, which include increasing intercultural understanding.
+TRU Law’s response and strategic goals are in accordance with TRU’s strategic priorities, which include increasing intercultural understanding.
 One of the ways this is being done is through the indigenization of the university through the inclusion of traditional and contemporary Aboriginal teaching, learning, knowledge, research and creative practice.
 On May 9, 2017, a partnership agreement between TRU and the Tk’emlúps te Secwépemc (TteS) was signed.
 This agreement acknowledged, among other points, that TRU was situated on traditional Tk’emlupsul’ecw ell Stk’emlupsemc territory.
 TRU also developed the Coyote Project, which is a pan-institutional initiative comprised of commitments from all nine faculties at TRU, TRU World, Open Learning and the Library.
 The plan of the project is to accelerate indigenization at TRU.

 TRU also has an Indigenous centre, Cplul’kw’ten, also known as the Gathering Place, which provides information and workshops on all aspects of university life and doubles as a space for students to study, socialize and receive support from elders.